kensanata/ggg/README.md

 your public key is easy.
 Well, if you are not too worried then people could look up public keys online.
 This would be a kind of service that allows you to search for the public keys of people by name or email address.
 These services exist and they are called keyservers.
-They even exchange information, so all you need to do is tell one of them what your public key is and the information will spread to other key servers automatically.

 Modify your config file is `~/.gnupg/gpg.conf` and it probably already has a line there saying: